About Green Ribbon Schools

-This year, institutions of higher education (IHE) will have the opportunity to receive recognition for their comprehensive green efforts.
+Institutions of higher education (IHE) also have the opportunity to receive recognition for their comprehensive green efforts.
 A Green Ribbon Schools Postsecondary Sustainability Award winner will represent a healthy and sustainable college or university, recognized by students, staff, parents, and governments at federal, state and local levels as an exemplary model of achievement in sustainability, health and environmental education.

-For more information on the Colorado Green Ribbon Schools Program, please contact:
+For more information on the Colorado Green Ribbon Schools Program, including application assistance and mentorship opportunities, please contact: